lanl/vpic-kokkos/docs/source/comp.rst

 Compile Kokkos and VPIC
 -----------------------

-1. Do a *recursive* clone of this repo, this will pull down a copy of Kokkos for you.  ``git clone --recursive git@github.com:lanl/vpic-kokkos.git``  If you switch branches, you might need to update the Kokkos submodule.  ``git submodule update --init``
+1. Do a *recursive* clone of this repo, this will pull down a copy of Kokkos for you.  ``git clone --recursive git@github.com:lanl/vpic-kokkos.git``  If you switch branches, the Kokkos submodule will not automatically switch to the version that branch is using.  ``git submodule update --init`` will do that.
+If you are running on very new hardware, you may want to update Kokkos to the most recent release or even an experimental branch.
 2. Load modules for CMake, your compiler, MPI, and any platform specific packages like CUDA.
 GNU compilers are the most consistent.
 Other compilers might perform slightly better and/or break the build system and/or break physics and/or cause any maner of problems.
 3. Find a file in `arch/` that is close to your intended system and modify as necessary.
 "Cray" means "Cray."
 As in, it's for Cray systems.
 People seem to not understand that.
 Pay particular attention to lines like::